hyper-expanse/dotfiles/os/debian/security-hardening.md

 ```

 Changing the default permission from `751` to `750` disables the default permission that allows a user's home directory to be world readable, or readable by all users of the system.

+## Data Destruction

+Removing data beyond simple file deletion is the act of destroying the data in a manner that prevents or hinders retrieval or data remanence.
+Traditional means of deleting a file leave the contents of the file on the disk.
+Those contents are not destroyed until the operating system overwrites that physical location on the disk.
+Therefore, after the deletion of a file, there is no assurance that the contents of that file can not later be retrieved.
+Subsequently, the physical location on disk must be written to in a manner that make retrieval of that original file contents improbable.

+Therefore, using the application tool below for data removal is a secure and reliable means to permanently destroy data short of the physical destruction of the disk.

+### Package Installation

+Packages:
+* scrub

+### Data Destruction Process

+There are several ways that scrub can be used to make data on a disk nearly impossible to retrieve.
+As part of a daily routine, and for most information, the standard scrub defaults are sufficient.
+Those defaults can be used in the manner shown below.
+For further assurance read the help manual on scrub to learn of more thorough algorithms that can scrub data.

+To scrub a file, execute the following command:
+* scrub [FILE NAME]

+Additional commands:
+* To remove the file after scrubbing: -r
+* To scrub a file after it has already been scrubbed: -f